localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 s = self._connect_smtp(smtp_host, smtp_user, smtp_pass)
 s.sendmail()
 ```
-On below image you can see the UI of the mailhog extension, displaying the email which is sent when signing up for an account.
+On below image you can see the user interface of the Mailhog extension, displaying the email which is sent when signing up for an account.
 {{< img-simple src="localstack-mailhog-extension.png" alt="LocalStack Mailhog extension">}}

-An example on how we write tests against MailHog has been given in the previous section called [Infrastructure deployment & testing](##infrastructure-deployments--testing)
+An example on how we write tests against Mailhog has been given in the previous section called [Infrastructure deployment & testing](##infrastructure-deployments--testing).

 ## How do we use LocalStack in CI?